gihts024/Homework4_AK/readMe.md

 Future development

 The quiz is set for the exact user.
-In future, the quiz should test user based on level of competenct this could be a begginer, intermediate or expert level.
+In future, the quiz should test user based on level of competence this could be a begginer, intermediate or expert level.